rafapoyatos/academic-kickstart/content/authors/admin/_index.md

   url: "www.creaf.cat"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Interested in tree and ecosystem physiology.

 interests:
 - Plant Ecophysiology